strapi/documentation/docs/developer-docs/latest/getting-started/quick-start-step2.md

 ## 🎨 Step 2: Play with your content

-Strapi Starters build a full stack app and a data structure for you, so you can start playing with your content right now.
+Strapi [starters](https://strapi.io/starters) build a full stack app and a data structure for you, so you can start playing with your content faster.
 You already have the admin panel for your blog running at [http://localhost:1337/admin](http://localhost:1337/admin).
 Now what?

 :::tip TIP
 If the server is not already running, in your terminal, `cd` into the `my-project` folder and run `yarn develop` (or `npm run develop`) to launch it.